Acts 17:24-34

 Listen, the resurrection is a powerful, irrefutable argument for the truthfulness of Paul’s Gospel.
 Now, in all we have seen, do you notice how Paul has not attempted for one moment on his own to prove anything to these pagans?
 Do you see his simply declared the truth of it and then called them to repentance?
 It’s as if he expects, as we ought to, he expects that the declaration of the truth is enough.

 Theologian John Whitcomb, he’s co-author of The Genesis Flood, along with Doctor Henry Morris, both of whom you should get to know, and their writings.
 You should read them.
-Dr. Whitcomb wrote this, “So far from proving the existence of the God of Christianity, Paul simply an authoritatively declared him to these men.
+Dr. Whitcomb wrote this, quote, “So far from proving the existence of the God of Christianity, Paul simply an authoritatively declared him to these men.
 He declared this God to be the Creator and the Lord of the world and of mankind.
 He declared the nearness and, thus, the accessibility of God to mankind and the utter ignorance of idolatry.
 And finally, he announced that this great God will someday judge all men through that resurrected man whom Paul had previously named as Jesus.
 And therefore, he is now declaring to man that all everywhere should repent.”
+End quote.

+Beloved, that’s what we all need to do, as well.
+We just tell the truth that God revealed in his word.
+We trust that it has the power to convict and change the heart.
+We trust God by his Spirit to accomplish his sovereign will by means of our obedience to preach the message he’s given us.
+Does that make sense?
 So what happened?
 Did the Athenian philosophers fall to their knees and repent before Paul?
 Was there a mass revival on Mars Hill?
 Did they turn from intellectual pride, pagan idolatry, put faith in Jesus Christ as Lord and Savior?
-Well, for the most part, no, they didn’t.
-And that brings us to a final potin in this short series.
-Faithful evangelism requires proper motives, an acknowledgement of the impossibility of our task, which causes us to speak in a gracious manner, and to proclaim an accurate biblical message of Gospel truth.
+Well, for the most part, no they didn’t.
+And that brings us to a final point in this short series, faithful evangelism requires proper motives, an acknowledgement of the impossibility of our task, which causes us to speak in a gracious manner, and to proclaim an accurate biblical message of Gospel truth.
 But final point, we need to set realistic expectations.
 We need to set realistic expectations.

 When our message is clear and accurate, get this, the majority will reject our message.
 And yet, a few will embrace it.
 Here’s the majority response, verses 32-33, “Now when they heard of the resurrection from the dead, some mocked.
 But others said, ‘We will hear you again about this.’
 So Paul went out from their midst.”
 Paul didn’t plead with them.
 He didn’t beg.
 He didn’t chase after them.
 In fact, Paul seemed rather indifferent to their invitation for further discussion.
 Why?